 When to see a doctor

-- Anal itching is severe or lasts longer than one to two months
+- Anal itching is severe or persistent

 - You can't figure out what's causing a persistent itch